Severe Toothache at Night: When Should You See a Dentist?

 How can I prevent toothache from happening?

 Maintaining a consistent oral hygiene routine is the most effective way to reduce the risk of toothache.
 Brushing twice daily with fluoride toothpaste, cleaning between the teeth with interdental brushes or floss, and limiting sugary and acidic foods all contribute to better oral health.
+Attending regular dental check-ups allows your dentist to identify early signs of decay, gum disease, or other concerns before they progress to the point of causing pain.
+If you grind your teeth, a protective mouthguard may be recommended.

 Should I go to A&E for a severe toothache?

 Hospital accident and emergency departments are generally not equipped to provide dental treatment.
 They may be able to offer pain relief or antibiotics if a serious infection is suspected, but definitive dental care will usually need to be provided by a dentist.
 For dental emergencies, it is best to contact your dental practice in the first instance.
+If your practice is closed, the NHS 111 service can help direct you to an out-of-hours dental provider in your area.

 Conclusion